 People constantly complain there’s not enough hours in a day, but then shove more into their already full schedule, ignoring the fact that there are only 28 hours in a day.
 Okay, I’m just kidding… but to look at our “better-get-it-done-or-I’ll-feel-like-a-failure list” you’d think there were 30 or 40 hours in one day!

 - more about the result than the amount of hours put in?

 - more about the outcome than the intention?

 - and more about the enjoyment instead of the amount of exhaustion?

-How would your life benefit from a schedule that truly was productive?
-If you’re going to turn your house into a home, then you’re gonna have to be more productive… that means producing something with meaning, NOT doing more meaningless stuff.
+If you’re going to Turn Your House Into a Home, then you’re gonna have to be more productive… and that means producing something with meaning, NOT doing more meaningless stuff.
 It’s time to remove some clutter from your schedule.

 BUSYNESS DOES NOT EQUAL PRODUCTIVITY